Brantlab/blog.brantlab.com/content/post/VMwareWorld24/Hackathon.md

 {{< /details >}}

-Data is in a typical structure and we will need to filter the data down to what we need.
-We do this with a bit of javascript in the next step.
+Data is in a typical structure, and we will need to filter the data down to what we need.
+We do this with a bit of JavaScript in the next step.

 ## Phase 2

 {{< figure src="/img/Hackathon24/Phase2.png" width=65% layout="responsive" >}}

 We then go ahead and format the data coming off.
-This was one fo the first interactions with ChatGPT on this project.
-I fed it the phone prompt my user had and gave it some expectations on where numbers needed to land and with some of the data from the JSON above.
-It was then able to write this javascript.
+This was one of the first interactions with ChatGPT on this project.
+I fed it the phone prompt my user had and gave it some expectations on where numbers needed to land and with some data from the JSON above.
+It was then able to write this JavaScript.
 To further help me after I start writing this I had it write its own blurb about its code.
 Note I did verify the code and verified nothing malicious was pertained in it.

 > "In this n8n workflow, I created a function to dynamically generate SSML (Speech Synthesis Markup Language) for a TTS (Text-to-Speech) system that reports daily commodity prices.
 The workflow processes data by extracting and formatting relevant information, such as cash prices and futures changes, and composes it into a natural-sounding spoken report.
 The code includes logic to handle various cases, like specific locations or contract delivery labels, ensuring that the information is accurately conveyed in a user-friendly format.
 This automation is tailored for an IVR (Interactive Voice Response) system, enabling users to receive up-to-date commodity prices through voice prompts."
 >
 > – ChatGPT 4.0

-{{< details title="Javascript for formatting IVR Prompt for Azure TTS" >}}
+{{< details title="JavaScript for formatting IVR Prompt for Azure TTS" >}}
 ``` javascript
 function getFuturesDirection(futuresChange) {
     const futuresNumber = futuresChange.split("'")[0];